 Can You Pass the World’s Shortest IQ Test?
-Less Than 20 Percent of People Can.
+Less Than 20% of People Can

 Developed in 2005 by Princeton psychologist Shane Frederick, the quiz assesses your ability to process information slowly and rationally, rather than jumping to quick conclusions.
 “In order to succeed in the CRT, you must spend time reflecting on your answer and question your intuitive response,” IFL Science explains.

-Before you get started, we’ll give you a quick hint: the questions might not be as easy as they first seem.
-A 2005 study found that students attending some of the nation’s most prestigious universities (including Harvard and Yale) failed to get all three of these questions correct; only 17 percent received a perfect score.
-Here are 14 brain exercises that can make you smarter.
+Before you get started with this brain game–like test, we’ll give you a quick hint: The questions might not be as easy as they first seem (similar to these Mensa IQ test questions).
+A 2005 study found that students attending some of the nation’s most prestigious universities (including Harvard and Yale) failed to get all three of these questions correct; only 17% received a perfect score.
+Next up, try to see if you can pass this fourth grade spelling quiz.

 Think you have what it takes?
 Give it a shot!
 Here are the three questions: